libretro/docs/docs/library/beetle_psx_hw.md

 - Software renderer internal resolution upscaling, implemented by simias;
 - An OpenGL 3.3 renderer, developed by simias;
 - A Vulkan renderer, developed by TinyTiger;
-- PGXP perspectve correct texturing and subpixel precision, developed by iCatButler;
+- PGXP perspective correct texturing and subpixel precision, developed by iCatButler;

 The Beetle PSX HW core has been authored by